lalib/cxfclientlogger/README.md

 The full example is cxfloggerconsumer project.
 You can check it out and run it.
 It uses w3schools test web services.

 It has its own xml configurations.

-I've used some codes from Bahadır Akın's projects.
-Thanks to him.